andresBelAlonso/hyPop/README.md

 # HyPop

 Welcome to the Tessi lab open source project, HyPop.
 HyPop is java module of hyperparameter optimization under Apache 2.0 license.

+Actually HyPop is in developement.
+Any contribution and ideas are welcome.
+Especially on hyperparameter selection algorithms and how to make easier to integrate to library to a new problem.

 ## Installing